Why choose See Spot Sit? We’re glad you asked!

-See Spot Sit has been the recipient of the A1 City Voters Best Trainer Award for the past two years.
+See Spot Sit has been the recipient of the A1 City Voters Best Trainer Award for two consecutive years.

 Charlotte’s journey with animal behavior began as a child when it became clear that she “had a way” with horses.
-She was very active in a small rodeo circuit competing in the categories of barrels, poles and western pleasure.
-She seemed to be able to communicate with head shy and fearful/nervous horses and they would respond to her when no one else was able to reach them.
-This experience easily segued into dog training and behavior modification.
+She rode competitively in the categories of barrel racing, poles and western pleasure.
+She was able to communicate with and calm difficult or fearful horses and obtain positive results.
+Her love of horses remains and her experience with them easily segued into working with dogs.

 Charlotte became involved in animal rescue while living in Maumelle, Arkansas in 2001 and eventually became a board member of Maumelle Friends of the Animals.
 After moving to Sherwood, Arkansas she became involved with that city’s animal shelter and when their volunteer organization dissolved, she joined forces with several others and founded Sherwood Animal Shelter Helpers.
 She currently sits on the board of directors.
 She is also a member of Out of the Ashes Pitbull Rescue.